christianspecht/simpleleague/readme-full.md

 You can use [this SQL script](https://bitbucket.org/christianspecht/simpleleague/src/tip/db_sample_data.sql) to create a database with sample data.

 Here is a list of the available URLs, with examples how the rendered tables look like.
-The example tables use the sample data from above.
+The example tables use the sample data from the script above.

-#### List of players (and their teams) for a season:
+### List of players (and their teams) for a season:

 URL: